medic/cht-core/scripts/mobile-service-stack/README.md

 1. Launch the Medic's android app.

 ## Notes
+**Port in Use**
+    ERROR: for medic-dns  Cannot start service dns: ....
+0.0.0.0:53: bind: address already in use

+You may see an error about port 53 already being in use.
+This means your machine is already running a DNS server of some variety.
+You can either configure your existing server to be an authority for medic.dev, or you can stop running that server (sorry).

-If a service is running on port 53. `sudo lsof -i -n -P | grep :53` and `systemctl stop systemd-resolved`.
+* To find out what service is running on port 53 `sudo lsof -i -n -P | grep :53`.
+* On Ubuntu >18.04, `systemd-resolved` runs by default and cannot be used as a DNS authority.
+Follow [these steps](https://askubuntu.com/a/907249/608846).